SVI-Capstone/svi_capstone/README.md

         San Antonio 30% getting worse vs. 25% in Dallas
         San Antonio 23% getting better vs. 28% getting better in Dallas

--Things that might be impacting this
+- Things that might be impacting this
    - Dallas might have programs in place that San Antonio does not to assist these at risk areas
    - Redlining history and continued impact in San Antonio may be disproportionately effecting or stagnating improvements in areas in San Antonio